 Important Deadlines

-(1) Thesis/Dissertation (T/D) draft as an attachment via email directly to Sarah Beach or to the general SGS email account
+- Thesis or Dissertation (T/D) draft as an attachment via email directly to Program Manager Sarah Beach and/or the general SGS email account

-(2) Preliminary Approval online Kuali form via https://gradproroo.umkc.edu/
+- Preliminary Approval online Kuali form available at the GradProRoo website

-(3) MOspace license agreement online Kuali form via https://gradproroo.umkc.edu/
+- MOspace license agreement online Kuali form via the GradProRoo website

-Please see the webpages Theses and Dissertations and Submitting your Thesis or Dissertation for Review for more information, including formatting guidance resources.
+Please see the webpages Theses and Dissertations and Submitting your Thesis or Dissertation for Review for more information, including formatting guidance resources and deadlines.

 Events, Information, Assistantships